nodejs/undici/README.md

 Hence, automatic fallback to HTTP/1.0 or HTTP/1.1 without pipelining is not supported.

-Undici will immediately pipeline when retrying requests afters a failed connection.
+Undici will immediately pipeline when retrying requests after a failed connection.
 However, Undici will not retry the first remaining requests in the prior pipeline and instead error the corresponding callback/promise/stream.